 Early photographs of Queen’s Garden show it as sparsely landscaped.
 The beauty of the Garden as we know them today with many fine mature trees including several cedars is thanks to the vision of those early council landscape gardeners.
 The trees forming the boundary with Kentish Way, however were part of the original Palace field boundary along what used to be ‘Love Lane’.
 This formed part of the original avenue of Limes lining the carriage drive to Bromley Palace.
 These were all cut down in 1987 when Kentish Way was constructed.

-This is an enclosed formal gardens immediately adjacent to The Glades (aka inTu) shopping centre and therefore a favourite for people to take a short break from shopping and relax.
+Features.
+This is an enclosed formal gardens with flower beds, immediately adjacent to The Glades shopping centre and therefore a favourite for people to take a short break from shopping and relax.
 A number of features can be found here.

 Development threat.
-For nearly three years we unsuccessfully campaigned against the sell off of part of this park for commercial development.
+After three years we were unsuccessful with our against the sell off of part of this park for the building of some five restaurants.
 For more information about our campaign please go to our Queens Garden campaign page.